xso4/vndb-mirror/data/api-kana.md

 `anime_id`             Integer, AniDB anime identifier.

-`release`              Match visual novels that have at least one release
+`release`         m    Match visual novels that have at least one release
                        matching the given [release filters](#release-filters).

-`character`            Match visual novels that have at least one character
+`character`       m    Match visual novels that have at least one character
                        matching the given [character filters](#character-filters).

-`staff`                Match visual novels that have at least one staff member
+`staff`           m    Match visual novels that have at least one staff member
                        matching the given [staff filters](#staff-filters).

-`developer`            Match visual novels developed by the given [producer filters](#producer-filters).
+`developer`       m    Match visual novels developed by the given [producer filters](#producer-filters).
 ------------------------------------------------------------------------------

 The `tag` and `dtag` filters accept either a plain tag ID or a three-element